 11. Is there a training course for teachers who want to work with dyscalculic students

 We don’t know of any such course and don’t run one ourselves.
 This is why we have developed the testing procedures and produced our books which teachers and assistant teachers can use with dyscalculic students, without any specific training.

-Our recommendation is that you should have a look at these books (you can see sample pages by clicking on the link below and then following the link to “sample pages” therein).
+Our recommendation is that you should have a look at these books - you can find more information through clicking that link. .

 Since we launched the on-line dyscalculia test three years ago, the team at the Dyscalculia Centre has seen thousands of males and females of all ages from countries around the world take the online dyscalculia test.

 Recent analyses carried out on past test participants have revealed that since the beginning of the year (Jan 2014) 38.7% of tests have been taken by primary school pupils, 36.7% by secondary school pupils and 21.6% by adults (16yrs+).
 While the majority of people taking the test are resident in the UK, we’ve had tests completed in Australasia, Canada, the United States, Russia, the Middle East, South Africa, etc.